 Help your child see that no one is expecting perfection.
 Making mistakes is often part of the learning journey and actually helps your brain consolidate the skills you are learning.

 Remind your child of previous examples where they have struggled with a skill they now find easy.
 Let them see how the learning process involved finding it hard at first then with practise and commitment it became easier.
 Remind them of their capability and help them apply the same resilience and skills they did then to this new situation.

 After 4-5 months at home with family, your child may be feeling unsure about being thrust back into the social situation of school.
 Although excited to reconnect with friends, your child might be anxious about talking, working and communicating as part of a group again.
 How can we help prepare them for this increase in social interaction after such a long break?

-Try and take opportunities to reassure your child that it’s ok to feel nervous and unsure about seeing their friends again.
-Remind them that they’ve been at home for a long time with the same people, so feeling a bit strange about spending time with lots of different people is completely understandable.
-Resist the well-meaning urge to say ‘Don’t be silly’ or ‘You’ll be fine’.
+Try and take opportunities to reassure your child that it's ok to feel nervous and unsure about seeing their friends again.
+Remind them that they have been at home for a long time with the same people, so feeling a bit strange about spending time with lots of different people is completely understandable.
+Resist the well-meaning urge to say 'do not be silly' or 'You will be fine'.
 Try and find ways to reassure your child without dismissing the feelings they have shared with you.